 - (a) Permanent signs are considered accessory uses and shall only be accessory to a principal use provided for by the North Ridgeville Zoning Code.
 Temporary signs may be permitted on all lots, regardless of the presence of a principal use, provided the temporary signs are in compliance with this chapter. - (b) All signs shall be constructed in compliance with the applicable building and electrical codes as well as any other City regulations. - (c) No sign shall obstruct or interfere with fire ingress or egress from any door, window or fire escape; block any light or ventilation openings; obstruct or interfere with traffic or vehicular or pedestrian traffic visibility or resemble or imitate signs or signals erected by the City or other governmental agency for the regulation of traffic or parking. - (d) All permanent signs shall be secured in such a manner as to prevent swinging or other significant noticeable physical movement. - (e) Signs supported by or suspended from a building shall hang so as to maintain a minimum clear height of eight (8) feet above a pedestrian path and 15 feet above a vehicular path. - (f) Signs in Rights-of-Way.
-Signs shall be prohibited in the right-of-way with the exception of signs installed by the City of North Ridgeville, Lorain County, State of Ohio or United States, or any warning signs or traffic safety signs required by public utility providers.
+No sign shall be installed in or project over the right-of-way, nor shall any sign be installed on public property with the exception of signs installed or authorized by the City of North Ridgeville, Lorain County, State of Ohio or United States.
 The Chief Building Official may immediately remove or cause to be removed any unlawful sign in the public right-of-way.

-- (g) Vision Clearance Requirements.
+(g) Vision Clearance Requirements.
 To promote traffic safety, no sign shall exceed 36 inches in height, measured from the top of the curb, within any vision clearance triangle area.
-See Figure A. - (1) For intersections of streets with other streets, the vision clearance triangle area, which may include private property and/or public right-of-way, is the triangular area defined by measuring 30 feet from the intersection of the extension of the front and side street curb lines (or edge-of-pavement lines where there is no curb) and connecting the lines across the property. - (2) For intersections of streets with driveways, the vision clearance triangle area shall be defined by measuring 25 feet from the edge of the driveway along the street and 20 feet along the driveway from the street and connecting the lines across the property.
+See Figure A.

+- (1) For intersections of streets with other streets, the vision clearance triangle area, which may include private property and/or public right-of-way, is the triangular area defined by measuring 30 feet from the intersection of the extension of the front and side street curb lines (or edge-of-pavement lines where there is no curb) and connecting the lines across the property.
+See A and B in Figure A below. - (2) For intersections of streets with driveways, the vision clearance triangle area shall be defined by measuring 25 feet from the edge of the driveway along the street and 20 feet along the driveway from the street and connecting the lines across the property.